flipcoder/textbeat/README.md

 # ![Decadence](icon.png) decadence

-Plaintext music tracker and midi shell.
+Plaintext music sequencer and interactive shell.

 Write music in vim or your favorite text editor.